mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ## Methods

+### public void AddTooltip(Item item, string tooltip)

+Adds a line of text to an item's first group of tooltips.

+### public void AddTooltip2(Item item, string tooltip)

+Adds a line of text to an item's second group of tooltips.

 ### public virtual void SetDefaults(Item item)

 Allows you to set the properties of any and every item that gets created.